puppetlabs/puppetlabs-apt/README.md

 }
 ```

-> **NOTE:** Every `Exec['apt_update']` run will generate a corrective change, even if the apt caches are not updated.
+> **Note:** Every `Exec['apt_update']` run will generate a corrective change, even if the apt caches are not updated.
 For example, setting an update frequency of `always` can result in every Puppet run resulting in a corrective change.
 This is a known issue.
 For details, see [MODULES-10763](https://tickets.puppetlabs.com/browse/MODULES-10763).

 <a id="pin-a-specific-release"></a>